null2700/video-to-animation/README.md

 ### Code for Backend
 <img width="1391" height="349" alt="Backend Code" src="https://github.com/user-attachments/assets/760ca094-dc16-45e0-8e54-3a35f6d8a40f" />
+## Key Features
+- Extracts and preprocesses video frames
+- Performs gesture recognition using advanced algorithms
+- Maps gestures to 3D skeleton models for animation
+- Produces smooth, lifelike animations
+- Supports export and real-time visualization

+## How It Works
+1. Input video is processed to extract meaningful frames.
+2. Gestures are identified on a frame-by-frame basis.
+3. Gesture data controls 3D model animations.
+4. Animated output can be viewed or exported.

 ## Future Work
 - Utilize **Generative AI** to enhance gesture animation realism and diversity.